njaczko/nvim-misc/README.md

 # nvim-misc

-A collection of mini lua plugins.
+A collection of mini neovim plugins, written in Lua.

-## Commands

-These user-defined commands are exported.

-### OpenGithub

-Usage: `:OpenGithub`
-TODO
-Assumes ABC
-Does XYZ

-### FmtCert

-Usage: `:FmtCert`

-TODO
-Assumes ABC
-Does XYZ
+Check out [plugin/nvim-misc.vim](./plugin/nvim-misc.vim) to see the commands and file types that are exposed.
+Explore doc strings in the lua source for more information about features.